Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "Thanks, Draco!
-Fuck, I haven't had one of these in ages!"
+Bloody hell, I haven't had one of these in ages!"

 Suddenly, Ron yelped.

 "Malfoy!
 That's my bloody leg you're feeling up with your bloody shoes!"
-He bellowed, his face immediately flushing a bright red.
+He bellowed, his face immediately flushing crimson.
 Draco paused for a moment before laughing a bit hysterically (Harry did have to commend him on his acting skills when they got home – he was doing his part almost perfectly).

-Harry saw everyone's eyes narrow at the blonde and forced himself to hold back a grin.
+Harry saw everyone's eyes narrow at the blond and forced himself to hold back a grin.

-Things were going smashingly, if he did say so himself.
+Things were going swimmingly, if he did say so himself.

 The next few weeks almost flew by for Harry.
 He met with Draco and his other friends to plan out his party; they'd chosen the Burrow since it was well-equipped to handle large crowds of people and the proper wards were already in place to keep out any unwanted visitors but that was really the only thing he'd been able to decide on for himself.
 Draco and Hermione – always the planners – had joined forces surprisingly quickly, promising to make this birthday unforgettable.

 Harry didn't mind – it's not that he didn't want a fabulous party; he just had no idea what a "fabulous party" was really supposed to entail.
 He'd never really celebrated his birthday until the age of 11, and even then the only person who'd really congratulated him was Hagrid…with Hedwig; his twelfth birthday had been an absolute disaster when Dobby had tried to save him by dumping Aunt Petunia's pudding over Uncle Vernon's client's wife.
 His thirteenth birthday had started decently (besides Hagrid sending him the Monster Book of Monsters, of course, which had nearly torn up everything in his room) but then Vernon's sister had shown up and just had to ruin it (though he did wonder for a while afterwards how exactly he had managed to blow her up as such…it might be a good new product for George to try out).
 His fourteenth and fifteenth years were spent miserable at the Dursley's.
-His sixteenth birthday party had been interrupted by Remus with news of Dementor attacks.
+His sixteenth birthday party – though he had hardly felt like celebrating at the time with Sirius' soul-shattering absence – had been interrupted by Remus with news of Dementor attacks.
 His seventeenth, despite being overshadowed by his impending battle with Voldemort, would have been the best to date if Scrimegour hadn't gate-crashed it causing Remus and Tonks to flee then threatening him and his friends.

 After the war, it hadn't seemed prudent to throw a party.
-Instead, he locked himself in Grimmauld place all day, despite how desperately his friends attempted to contact him.
+Instead, he locked himself in Grimmauld place all day, deep under Sirius' quilt, despite how desperately his friends attempted to contact him.